CLIMADA-project/climada_python/README.md

 It is **highly recommended** to install CLIMADA into a **separate** Anaconda environment.
 See the [installation guide](https://climada-python.readthedocs.io/en/latest/guide/install.html) for further information.

-Follow the [tutorial](https://climada-python.readthedocs.io/en/stable/tutorial/1_main_climada.html) `climada_python-x.y.z/doc/tutorial/1_main_climada.ipynb` in a Jupyter Notebook to see what can be done with CLIMADA and how.
+Follow the [tutorials](https://climada-python.readthedocs.io/en/stable/tutorial/1_main_climada.html) in a Jupyter Notebook to see what can be done with CLIMADA and how.

 ## Documentation

-The online documentation is available on Read the Docs: https://climada-python.readthedocs.io/en/stable/

-The documentation of each release version of CLIMADA can be accessed separately through the drop-down menu at the bottom of the left sidebar.
+The online documentation is available on [Read the Docs](https://climada-python.readthedocs.io/en/stable/).The documentation of each release version of CLIMADA can be accessed separately through the drop-down menu at the bottom of the left sidebar.
 Additionally, the version 'stable' refers to the most recent release (installed via `conda`), and 'latest' refers to the latest unstable development version (the `develop` branch).

 CLIMADA python: